Contact GLIDE

 A Gender Identity Summit at GLIDE

 GLIDE hosted its first-ever Gender Expression and Identity Summit on May 5–7.
-The idea came from the GLIDE Pride Team and GLIDE’s pastoral intern, Todd Whitley, who designed the gathering […]
+The idea came from the GLIDE Pride Team and GLIDE’s pastoral intern, Todd Whitley, who designed the gathering to deepen our understanding of issues related to transgender and gender-expansive people, increase solidarity, and hold space with and for people to discuss spirituality in […]

 Read More >>